 Why are rolling reserves imposed?

-Rolling reserves may be applied to higher risk merchant accounts by a processor to lessen the risk associated with the account.
+Rolling reserves may be applied to high risk merchant accounts by a processor to lessen the risk associated with the account.
 In some cases, a processor is only able to provide a merchant services account if it includes a rolling reserve.

 The underwriters for the processor, aggregator, or acquiring bank are responsible for requesting rolling reserves for a high-risk merchant account.
 There are a number of variables that can make an account fall into a high-risk category, such as: